rdelbem/bright-wheel-plugin/README.md

    II.
 A style sheet called styles.css\

    It can be installed in WP as it is, just download it and paste the shortcode [brightwheelform] whererver it pleases you.
+   I chose to do it as a plugin, using a shortcode, because in this fashion, any user could embed the form without any trouble on many posts, and it could be re-styled and refactored dynamicaly.